 The Regional Travel Demand Model (RTDM) is a tool used by AMBAG and its partner agencies to analyze the impacts of land use and transportation investment on the transportation network and its performance.
-Its primary output is a measure of vehicle miles traveled (VMT) in the tri-county area of Monterey, San Benito and Santa Cruz Counties.
-The AMBAG RTDM base year is 2015 and the future year is 2045.
-The latest data and travel demand modeling practices were applied to develop the 2045 MTP/SCS, adopted by AMBAG Board of Directors in June 2022, which involves extensive modeling work and data analysis.
-AMBAG staff reviewed, compiled, and input various datasets to ensure a fully-functional hybrid model is available for the development of region's long range transportation plan, 2045 MTP/SCS.
+Its primary output is a measure of vehicle miles traveled (VMT) and associated Greenhouse Gases (GHG) in the tri-county area of Monterey, San Benito, and Santa Cruz counties.
+During the FY 2022-23, AMBAG started updating the AMBAG RTDM base year data sets for the year 2022 and the future year will be 2050.
+The latest data and travel demand modeling practices (Activity Based Model) will be developed and applied to develop the 2050 MTP/SCS, which is expected to adopt by AMBAG Board of Directors in June 2026.
+The development of the 2050 MTP/SCS will involve extensive modeling work, scenario development, and data analysis.